extreme-datacloud/xdc-releases/source/releases/quasar/index.rst

   - improved Ansible recipes and new Ansible tasks for Kubernetes and Centos7 baremetal

+- dCache

+  - Many improvements and new features in all components, like the addition of experimental high-performance serialiser for messaging, support for dynamic pool groups in the poolmanager, support for clients presenting SciTokens, support for third-party copy (xrootd-TPC) and request signing in xrootd.

 - Dynafed

   - Dynafed can now function as the active party for data distribution, having enabled the "Fourth party copy" feature.